-- Determine in advance the ideal timing for any release and have regular discussions about what it will take to hit the deadline and how it is tracking.
+- Determine in advance the ideal timing for any release, ideally as far out as possible, and have discussions about what it will take to hit the deadline and how it is tracking.
 For example, are you including another company’s name or a quote in the release?
-If so, you likely need to factor in time for their review and approval cycle.
-If it looks like a deadline will be tight, consider alternatives such as waiting a day or two, or deleting language that will be a sticking point if you’re on a deadline.
+If so, you need to factor in sufficient time for their review and approval cycle.
+If it looks like a deadline will be tight, consider alternatives such as waiting a day or two to issue the announcement (if the subject matter will allow).

 - Identify a single person who owns the draft and is responsible for gathering all the required input, edits and final signoffs.
 Based on release content and your company’s guidelines, consider including the C-suite, outside counsel, auditors, other organizations named in the release, and your IR and/or PR counsel.

-- Create a “safety net” that reconfirms with the internal team what is about to be made public.
-Our team at Westwicke is often responsible for issuing the final release.
+- Create a “safety net” that reconfirms with the internal team – as well as any third party included in the announcement – what is about to be made public.
+Our team at ICR Westwicke is often responsible for issuing the final release.
 We confirm that NASDAQ or the NYSE (if required) will get an advanced copy of the release.
 We also confirm in an email to the internal executive team with the date/time of release with a copy of the final release attached.

 Internal controls are a critical part of the communication process and why we stress the importance of having procedures in place so that all messaging is consistent and meets Reg FD, etc.

 For a conversation about how to tighten your own process for releasing public information, reach out.